erdemhalil/DIT341-GBGuessr/README.md

 ## System Definition (MS0)

 ### Purpose
-The system's purpose is to give a fun and adventurous way to learn more about Gothenburg.
-The user can take quizzes with questions about Gothenburg.
+The system's purpose is to provide a fun and adventurous way to learn more about Gothenburg.
+The user can take quizzes with questions about Gothenburg, or guess the location on a map based on an image.
 When answering the questions correctly the user gets points, the total points for a quiz will get saved to the leaderboard.

 ### Pages
 * Register: A page where the user can register.